The Gaia’s Majesty Trilogy

 Women are coming to power.
 It is happening just as our world enters social and environmental crises of biblical proportions.
 What will be the import of women coming to power at this moment?

 The Majesty Trilogy, of which this book is the first, falls on the cusp of reality.
-Environmental crisis and the empowerment of women are real, but are illuminated in this work of speculative fiction with a mythological cast.
+Environmental crisis and the empowerment of women are real, but are illuminated in this work of magical realism with a mythological cast.
 In this trilogy we embark on a fantasy journey where women take the lead in a planet which is being transformed.
 Whether that transformation is for the benefit of humankind or is a tragedy is yet to be decided.

 Our earth mother, Gaia, knew this day would come as her most clever animals matured.
-She knew it might be necessary to start over if her experiment with humans failed.
+She knew it might be necessary to start over if her experiment with humankind failed.
 To guard the future she created cities in the sea occupied predominately by women who could live in the water or on the land.
 We have sighted them and know them as mermaids.
 But we have not known their import.
 They are at the forefront of empowerment and are opposed by powerful and immensely wealthy plutocratic men known as the Overlords.

 Join us in this story as we venture to cleanse our planet and to empower women.
 A glorious partnership between men and women blossoms as we enter a transformative future.